adelarsq/fsharp-cheatsheet/README.md

 ### Sequences == IEnumerable

-A *sequence* is a logical series of elements of the same type.
+[*Sequences*](https://docs.microsoft.com/dotnet/fsharp/language-reference/sequences) are logical series of elements of the same type.
 Individual sequence elements are computed only as required, so a sequence can provide better performance than a list in situations in which not all the elements are used.

 ```fsharp
 // Sequences can use yield and contain subsequences